valory-xyz/open-autonomy/docs/index.md

 ## Where to Start

-We recommend that new users start by reading the the [_Example of a service_](./service_example.md) section, which should give a general overview about how a simple {{agent_service}} is implemented with the stack.
+The [_Quick start_](./quick_start.md) section gives a general overview of the work pipeline with {{open_autonomy}} framework, as well as an example of deploying and running an already available service.
+The [_Example of a service_](./service_example.md) section gives a general overview about how that demonstration agent service is implemented with the stack.

-Following that introduction, the reader can proceed to explore the core concepts that make {{agent_service}}s possible, presented in the _Concepts_ section:
+Following these sections, the reader can proceed to explore the core concepts that make agent services possible, presented in the _Concepts_ section:

 - [Autonomous economic agents (AEAs) and multi-agent systems (MAS)](./aea.md),
 - [Finite-state machines (FSMs)](./fsm.md), and